Luiscri/MABSED/README.md

 For further investigations, please cite this repository as well as the author name in your publications.

 The approach employed as base line for the final detection model was developed by Adrien Guille and Cécile Favre.
-You can learn more about this project in [this](http://mediamining.univ-lyon2.fr/people/guille/publications/snam.pdf) publication, and its lecture is also recommended in case changes want to be applied to the project.
+You can learn more about the project in [this](http://mediamining.univ-lyon2.fr/people/guille/publications/snam.pdf) publication.
+Its lecture is also recommended in case changes want to be applied to the detector.